 Step 1: Reduce Your Body Weight

 Being overweight can keep your body from using sugar properly.
 It can also cause high blood pressure.

-The Diabetes Prevention Program found that people who lost between 5 and 7 percent of their body weight significantly reduced their risk of type 2 diabetes.
+Even modest weight loss makes a difference, The National Diabetes Prevention Program found that people who lost between 5 and 7 percent of their body weight significantly reduced their risk of type 2 diabetes.
 For example, if you weigh 200 pounds, losing only 10 pounds could make a difference!

 Choose sensible ways to get in shape:

 - Avoid crash diets.
 Instead, eat less of the foods you usually have.
 Limit the amount of fat, salt and sweets you eat.

 - Increase your physical activity.
 Aim for at least 30 minutes of exercise most days of the week.

 - Set a reasonable weight-loss goal, such as losing 1 pound a week.
 Aim for a long-term goal of losing 5 to 7 percent of your total body weight.